Identity Providers Supported by Auth0

 Full documentation on Passwordless authentication can be found at the links below:

 Auth0 sits between your app and the identity provider that authenticates your users.
 Through this level of abstraction, Auth0 keeps your app isolated from any changes to and idiosyncrasies of each provider's implementation.
 In addition, Auth0's normalized user profile simplifies user management.

-Note: The relationship between Auth0 and any of these authentication providers is referred to a 'connection'.
+Note: The relationship between Auth0 and any of these authentication providers is referred to as a 'connection'.

 Auth0 is a multi-tenant service.
-When you register with Auth0, you get your own namespace (YOUR_NAMESPACE).
+When you register with Auth0, you get your own namespace (YOUR_AUTH0_DOMAIN).
 Many of these identity providers require registration and you will need to provide a

 return url.
 This will always be: